senzing-garage/knowledge-base/proposals/file-layout.md

    **Note** A "cascading" or merging of base files in `g2` and `etc` may be considered to keep only the specific customizations in the `etc` directory.
 Loosely known as "Cascading Configuration Pattern".

+### Create project

+1. Layout of a project.

+    ```console
+    /path/to/my-project
+    ├── .senzing
+    │   └── project-history.json
+    ├── data -> /opt/senzing/data-1.0.0/
+    ├── etc
+    │   ├── cfgVariant.json
+    │   ├── customGn.txt
+    │   ├── customOn.txt
+    │   ├── customSn.txt
+    │   ├── defaultGNRCP.config
+    │   ├── g2config.json
+    │   ├── G2Module.ini
+    │   ├── G2Project.ini
+    │   └── stb.config
+    ├── g2 -> /opt/senzing/g2-1.12.0/
+    ├── setupEnv
+    └── var
+        └── G2C.db
+    ```

+1.Creating a project.
+    1. Make symlinks.
+       **Note:** it is important that the source of the link (i.e. `ln -s <source> <link_name>`) is a file created by the RPM installation.

+        ```console
+        cd /path/to/my-project
+        ln -s /opt/senzing/data-1.0.0 data
+        ln -s /opt/senzing/g2-1.12.0  g2
+        ```

+    1. `/opt/senzing/g2/resources/templates` (or `/path/to/my-project/g2/resources/templates`)
+        1. Copy templates to `/path/to/my-project/etc` (sans `.templates` suffix)
+        1. Modify contents as needed.
+    1. Copy `/opt/senzing/g2/setupEnv` to `/path/to/my-project/setupEnv` and modify contents as needed.
+    1. Note: If a project always wanted to be on the latest installed version, the linking would be:

+        ```console
+        cd /path/to/my-project
+        ln -s /opt/senzing/data data
+        ln -s /opt/senzing/g2  g2
+        ```

+### Upgrade project

+1. Determine a folder is a senzing project is done by detecting the `.senzing` directory.
+1. When needed, update the following soft-links:
+    1. `/path/to/my-project/data`
+    1. `/path/to/myproject/g2`
+1. Modify `setupEnv`
+1. Modify `/path/to/my-project/.senzing/project-history.json` to keep pertinent history.

+### Rollback project

+1. Determine a folder is a senzing project is done by detecting the `.senzing` directory.
+1. When needed, update the following soft-links:
+    1. `/path/to/my-project/data`
+    1. `/path/to/myproject/g2`
+1. Modify `setupEnv`
+1. Modify `/path/to/my-project/.senzing/project-history.json` to keep pertinent history.

+### Detecting links

+1. To determine if a `senzingdata` or `senzingapi` version is still needed, The following commands determine if the package is being linked.
+   Example:

+    ```console
+    find / -lname "*g2-1.12.0?"
+    ```

+    ```console
+    find / -lname "*data-1.1.0?"
+    ```

+1. If a package is deleted in error, it can be recovered by a yum install.
+   Example:

+    ```console
+    sudo yum install senzingapi-1.11.0
+    ```

 ## Tool chain considerations